Levofloxacin (By mouth)

 How to Use This Medicine

-- Tablet: Take the tablet with or without food.
+- Tablet: Take it with or without food.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.